 Did you know that Florida's stone crab fishery makes up 99 percent of all stone crab landings in the United States?
-It's the perfect time to brush up on your stone crab facts, since stone crab season starts today, Thursday, Oct.
+It's the perfect time to brush up on your stone crab facts, since stone crab season starts on Friday, Oct.
 15, and continues through May 15.

 These tasty crustaceans can be found in both shallow and deep offshore waters all around Florida, and can be found as far north as North Carolina and as far south as Belize.
 What's most amazing about stone crabs is their sustainability.
 Only the claws are harvested from the crab, and the crab is released back into the water, where it will regrow its claws.
 This method reduces the chances of over-harvesting the species.